 …very helpful when it comes to learning from history to better understand the present.

-One of my great interests is to read books and papers from the early days of industrial engineering its transformation into progressive management.
-This time period, circa 1890-1935, interests me because the forerunner to Toyota’s production system and its derivative Lean, called Scientific Management, experienced many of the same difficulties that we face today.
+One of my great interests is to read books and papers from the early days of industrial engineering and its transformation into progressive management.
+This time period, circa 1890-1935, interests me because Scientific Management was the foundation for TPS and the Toyota Way, and its derivative Lean management.
+Additionally, the Scientific Management movement experienced many of the same difficulties that we face today.

 I offer you a curated collection of my recent readings from between 1911 and 1921.
 Anyone interested in Toyota’s production system, The Toyota Way, or Lean — whether service or manufacturing — should be very interested in these articles.
 One of the things that you will quickly realize is that Scientific Management circa 1912 is better aligned with TPS/Toyota Way than Lean was when it was introduced to the public in 1988 and for nearly two decades thereafter.